 The accelerometer on both watches is very accurate.
 It’s self-calibrating, and the accuracy of your speed, distance, and cadence all improve the more you use it for running with GPS turned off.

 With the built-in altimeter and compass on both watches, you also get extremely accurate elevation and direction data.

 Both the FR 945 and fenix 6 have really good training features to help improve your runs.
 Garmin has added a few training features to the FR 945, but for the most part, they are similar.

 Interval training and advanced workouts

-Interval workouts can help safely improve your runs.
-You can create workouts based on distance or time.
+If you’re at a point in your running where you need either one of these watches, you surely know the benefits of interval training.
+Both watches make it easy to create workouts based on distance or time.
 Once you set up a custom workout, your watch will keep that version until you make another.
 The open interval option helps you with track workouts or for a set distance.

-You get access to Garmin Coach with both watches, giving you professionally-designed workouts and training plans for running goals from 5k and 10k up to full marathons.
+Access to Garmin Coach is included with both watches, giving you professionally-designed workouts and training plans for running goals from 5k and 10k up to full marathons.
 Your plan adjusts dynamically based on your performance, and even with a missed workout.
 You’ll also get videos and running tips in the Garmin Connect app.

 While this only applies to running right now, many athletes have asked for cycling workouts, so it could be around the corner.

 Both watches have training load, letting you look at the past 7 days or 4 weeks.
 The watches balance out your workouts to focus on a mixture of intensity and distance, and actually tell you what kind of runs you should add to your routine.